Her0x27/camroid-dev2/replit.md

 ### Privacy Mode

-The application includes a privacy/masking feature that displays a 2048 game instead of the camera interface:
+The application includes a privacy/masking feature that displays a game instead of the camera interface:
-- **Auto-lock on minimize**: When PRIVACY_MODE is enabled, the app automatically locks and shows the 2048 mask when minimized, backgrounded, or when the tab loses visibility.
+- **Auto-lock on minimize**: When PRIVACY_MODE is enabled, the app automatically locks and shows the game mask when minimized, backgrounded, or when the tab loses visibility.
 - **App switcher protection**: A black overlay instantly covers the screen when the app goes to background, hiding content from the app switcher preview on Android/iOS.
 - **Event handling**: Uses `visibilitychange`, `pagehide`/`pageshow` (for Safari iOS), and `blur`/`focus` (for mobile devices) events for comprehensive cross-platform support.
-- **Unlock gestures**: Configurable unlock methods including quick taps, pattern unlock, and multi-finger gestures.
+- **Unlock gestures**: Configurable unlock methods including pattern unlock and multi-finger gestures.
 - **Auto-lock timer**: Configurable inactivity timeout for automatic locking.
+- **Extensible game system**: Games are registered via `gameRegistry` and can be selected in settings.

 ## External Dependencies